eksctl-io/eksctl/docs/contributor-meetings.md

 - update on v1alpha5 progress
 - @errordeveloper will be absent from next week's meeting
 - progress on other ongoing work (#714, #741)

+## 15/04/2019

+Attendees:
+- @errordeveloper
+- @mumoshu
+- @martina-if

+Topics:
+- recent meeting cancellations
+- no meeting for next two weeks due to KubeCon and vocations
+- 0.1.32 release from previous week
+- next feature release - spot instances
+- config file documentation must be our priority